-IN his final years John Clancy got up to all sorts of mischief – including sneaking fellow patients from his hospital ward and taking them on a pub crawl – at the age of 100!
+IN his final years John Clancy got up to all sorts of mischief – including sneaking out fellow patients of his hospital ward on a pub crawl – at the age of 100!
 Well, he may have been 100.

-Despite newspaper reports, including the following account of his 100th birthday party at Warracknabeal District hospital, John Clancy’s 1955 death record shows his age as officially 99.
+Contrary to newspaper reports, including the following account of his 100th birthday party at Warracknabeal District hospital, John Clancy’s 1955 death certificate shows his age as 99.

 The Horsham Times reported Jack’s 100th birthday celebrations on Wednesday, May 26, 1954:

 Did all the ‘bad things’ and has a beer at 100

 Mr. John Clancy, who knew Ned Kelly well and on his own admission, had “done all the bad things in life,” on Monday night celebrated his 100th birthday at Warracknabeal District hospital.
 He blew out 10 candles, (each representing 10 years), on the pink and white cake and drank a pot of beer and stood up to answer a toast proposed by his son Mr. G. Clancy.

 Mr. Clancy is, despite his illness, sprightly, and talks with a twinkle in his eye of the times he was shearing at Jerilderie and of the antics of Ned Kelly and his gang.
 His pointed Van Dyke beard is well stained with nicotine – “I smoke and drink and have done all the thinks I should not have – including betting,” confessed Mr. Clancy.

 The party started at 4.45 and was given by the staff of the hospital.
 The staff made a special birthday cake.
 Mr. Clancy not only cut the cake, but ate an extra big slice.

 Mr. Clancy’s daughter, Mrs. A. J. Brown, from Patchewollock, wished him a happy birthday, and gave him a kiss.
 She was accompanied by her brother Gerald, and Mrs. Gerald Clancy.